Zoom For Healthcare

 8. Zoom Phone deployment

 Zoom is available to help you implement your new Zoom Phone system so you can begin enjoying the benefits of a modern communications solution for your organization.
-Your Zoom Phone deployment includes a dedicated Success Team and complimentary training.
-Whether you’re implementing physical phones, soft phones, or a combination of both, we’ll walk you through the setup process and help you configure settings to get your team up and running!
+Whether you’re implementing physical phones, softphones, or a combination of both, we’ll walk you through the setup process and help you configure settings to get your team up and running!

-• Also, with an executed BAA, you can use Zoom Phone’s products and features to communicate with patients.
-Used properly, Zoom Phone can help you make and receive calls, or use features like visual voicemail and call recording.
-You can even use scheduling integrations like GReminders to send automated text message reminders to patients.
+Used properly, Zoom Phone can help you make and receive patient calls, or use optional features like visual voicemail and call recording.
+You can even use scheduling integrations like Reminders to send automated text message reminders to patients.

 Integrating with Zoom